Part-II-Computational-Physics/Lenia-jxkc2/README.md

 for any moment in time, $t$ and $(t-1)$ being the previous generation of time.

 In the next section, we will use the above basic computational thinking of CA models to examine the classic examples of Wolfram's elementary CA and Conway's Way of Life, breaking down the design set-up of the rules influencing the change of states over time.
-From which, we will transition into the set-up of lenia and take a creative leap into modifying and extending the current lenia model implementation in the subsequent sections.
+From which, we will transition into the set-up of "lenia-like" models and take a creative leap into modifying and extending the model implementation to explore interesting patterns in the subsequent sections.

 [ducksearch]: https://mathworld.wolfram.com/CellularAutomaton.html#:~:text=A%20cellular%20automaton%20is%20a,many%20time%20steps%20as%20desired.